Haven-Rau/Pokemon_Catching_Adventure/README.md

 #### Pokéball -

-We also need to add the Pokéball data to be later returned to Python when catching Pokemon.
+We also need to add the Pokéball data to be later returned to Python when catching Pokémon.

 ```sql
 create table pokeball